 5. Place the tree in the hole

-Place the tree in the hole, making sure that the base of the trunk reaches the same height as the surface of the ground.
+When doing so, it is important to make sure that the base of the trunk reaches the same height as the surface of the ground.
 Once the tree is in place, the trunk should be straight and the branches should be well positioned (ie clear to grow without interfering with anything).

-6.fill the planting pit
+6. fill the planting pit

 7. Form a bowl around the excavated part